SolidOS/solid-panes/README.md

 pane.
 Any other pane which wants to deal with contacts can just use the pane within its own user interface.

 ![Mapping many classes on the L to panes on the R](https://solidos.github.io/solid-panes/doc/images/panes-for-classes.svg)

+## Generative AI usage
+The SolidOS team is using GitHub Copilot integrated in Visual Studio Code.
+We have added comments in the code to make it explicit which parts are 100% written by AI.

+### Prompt usage hitory:
+* Model Claude Opus 4.6: Initially solid-panes is loaded into a HTML shell form mashlib that looks like ...
+Also, an iFrame is rendered inside the <div class="TabulatorOutline" id="DummyUUID"> for “isolated pane rendering”.
+Analize the solid-panes code for what it uses from this HTML and suggest a new HTML structure which is mobile and accessibility friendly.
+Lets go ahead and make chnages in this code as suggested to accommodate the new databwroser HTML.